DLF Ltd (NSE: DLF) Q3 2026 Earnings Call dated Jan. 23, 2026

 Yes, Pritesh, you are.

-Yes.
 Hi.
-Hi.
-So thanks for taking my question just on Dahlia.
-So you know any specific set of inventory plan to be open for this quarter in terms of.
-Should we one look at that.
+So thanks for taking my question Just on Dahlias, so any specific set of inventory plan to be opened for this quarter in terms of — [Technical Issues] one look at that?
 Yeah.

 Aakash Ohri

 Sure.
 And how should we think about the monetization?
-Obviously we don’t want you to rush on that, but in general, initially when we launched, we are a target of, I mean we have internal targets of probably monetizing it in three years that still holds or longer or shorter.
-What would be then?
+Obviously, we don’t want you to touch on that.
+But in general, like initially, when we launched, we had a target of — I mean, we have internal targets of probably monetizing it in three years.
+That still holds or longer or shorter.
+What would be the timeline?

 Aakash Ohri

-No, so, so Dahlias, as I said, is a.
-First of all, let me tell you, it’s a, it’s a dynamic pricing policy.
-As you know, the valuations, the turnover is, is about 42,000 crores.
-And when we started off it was about 29,000.
+No. So Dahlias, as I said, is — first of all, let me tell you, it’s a dynamic pricing policy.
+As you know, the valuations, the turnover is about INR42,000 crores.
+And when we started off, it was about INR29,000 crores.
 So you’ve seen it grow.
-And as far as the monetizing is concerned, we started with a four year plan and because we’ve done well what we had planned to do, we’ve almost doubled that target in just about one year.
-So I think we are not going to stop anything.
-But based on what the price points are going to be, I feel that it’ll, it’ll take its own time and that’s how super luxury should.
+And as far as the monetizing is concerned, we’d started with a four-year plan.
+And because — we’ve done well, what we had planned to do, we’ve almost doubled that target in just about one year.
+So, I think we’ll — we are not going to stop anything.
+But based on what the price points are going to be, I feel that it will take its own time, and that’s how super luxury should.

 Sure, sure.
-And just to reconfirm Arbor to the senior living will get launched in Q4 along with the Delia next set of inventory.
+And just to reconfirm, Arbour to the senior living will get launched in Q4.
+Along with the detail, yes, next set of inventory.
+Yes.

 Aakash Ohri

-And what’s the revenue potential, GDP potential for that?
+And what is the revenue potential, GDV potential for that?

 Aakash Ohri

-That is about close to now.
-It will be close to about 2,000 odd.
+That is about close to — now, it will be close to about INR2,000-odd crores.

 Okay.
-Okay, fair enough.
-And just on the commercial side, Sriram sir, you know what the exit run rate look like now with these leasing that has happened in the quarter maybe for in FY26, 27 if you can.
+Okay.
+Fair enough.
+And just on the commercial side, Sriram sir, what the exit run rate look like now with these leasing that has happened in the quarter, maybe for FY ’26, ’27, if you can?

 Sriram Khattar

 Sure.
-So these are actual numbers that we project rather than the exit run rates.
+So these are the actual numbers that we project rather than the exit run rate, yes?

 Aakash Ohri